kubernetes/enhancements/keps/sig-scheduling/3022-min-domains-in-pod-topology-spread/README.md

 #### Beta (v1.25):

-- [ ] This feature will be enabled by default as a Beta feature in v1.25.
+- [x] This feature will be enabled by default as a Beta feature in v1.25.

+#### GA (v1.30):

+- [x] No particular issue is reported to this feature for a certain length of time.

 ## Production Readiness Review Questionnaire